wonn1e/HousePicApp/README.md

   -AndroidAysncHttpLibrary
   -HorizontalVariableListView

-Once you download all the libraries and APKs that are referenced, you should include them to HousePic project 'Properties -> java build path'
 If some warning shows, you should copy appcompat_v7 library's(that has been created once you create any kind of Android project in Eclipes) appcompat_v7.jar file in bin folder and paste/replace appcompat_v7.jar file in the referenced APKs.
 If there isn't any appcompat_v7.jar file to begin with, you can ignore that library or APK.